prog38263/lab4/README.md

 ## Setup

-1. Clone this repository and cd into the folder.
+1. Clone this repository and <code>cd lab4</code> into the folder.
-2. Run <code>docker-compose up</code> to start the application.
+2. Run <code>docker-compose build && docker-compose up</code> to start the application.
+Note that subsequent builds will be faster as packages and images are cached.
 3. Browse to the app on port 80 in a web browser (your VM's IP if browsing from the VM's host)
 4. Once you've confirmed that the base page is working, try loading the simple form by navigating to /simpleform in your browser.
 5. If you can see a counter incrementing each time you load the page with data in the textbox, everything is working.